koculu/ZoneTree/docs/storage/serializers-and-comparers.md

 * disk segment layout,
 * merge behavior.

 Choose comparers before creating a database.
+ZoneTree stores the comparer type in metadata and validates it when opening an existing database.

-Changing comparer semantics for an existing database changes the meaning of its stored order.
+Changing comparer semantics for an existing database is not a safe in-place change because persisted segments and indexes were written in the old order.
+This includes changing comparison logic inside the same custom comparer type.

+To change ordering, create a new ZoneTree with the new comparer or key encoding and rebuild/copy the data.

 ## Example